The Bankrate promise

 Here are some common mistakes people make when taking out a personal loan — and how you can avoid them:

 - Borrowing more than you can afford: If you take out a personal loan and fall behind on payments, it will cost you in the long run.
-You may have to pay a late fee, and your credit score may take a hit.
-Before taking on debt, use a personal loan repayment calculator to estimate your monthly payment and check whether it fits into your monthly budget.
+You may have to pay a late fee, and your credit score may drop.
+Before taking on debt, use a personal loan repayment calculator to help budget.

 - Getting stuck with high costs: Gathering quotes from multiple lenders can help you spot the best deal and potentially save you interest.
 Compare interest rates, fees and lender reputation before applying for the loan.